 The album closes with perhaps the most ambitious work they’ve done to date.
 A four song suite: ‘Stalagmites’/ ‘Like A Gift Giver’/ ‘Butterflies’/ ‘Arena Rock Encore with Full Cast’ was recorded at London’s Abbey Road and self produced.
 “We’ve always been Beatles fans” says Ross “and there was a sense of liberty taking, ‘it’s our fifth record, let’s go to Abbey Road and record!’
 Why not?”

 “We had lots of song fragments left over from that initial road trip Gary and I made” says Ryan “and we thought, let’s weave them in and out of each other and make them into a larger body of work.
 We’d never done anything like that before but I really think it works.”

-The album closer ‘Arena Rock Encore with Full Cast’ is firmly, as the title implies, tongue in cheek.
+The album closer ‘Arena Rock Encore with Full Cast’ is firmly tongue in cheek, as the title implies.
 “So many bands, that’s the aim, to get to the arena.
 When did that become the standard goal, or even a tangible concept for an indie rock band?” asks Ryan.